tdarwin/prom-collect/README.md

 1. Scrape a prometheus endpoint output and replace what's in metrics/index.html
 2. export your HONEYCOMB_API_KEY into your environment variables
+  - you can also use a .env file to store that environment variable.
+Docker Compose will pick that up.
 3. run `docker compose up`